Hands-on Activity: Potato Power

 Introduction/Motivation (Return to Contents)

 What is electrical energy?
 From where does it come?
 Can you think of anything that needs electrical energy to work?
-How about lamps, CD players or ovens?
+How about lamps, music players, TVs and ovens?
 How do we get the power to run these devices?
 What role do electrical engineers play in improving our lives?

 One place we can find electrical energy in our homes is at a wall outlet.
 So, how does electrical energy reach the wall outlet in our house?
 The energy comes from an electrical power plant, which usually makes electrical energy from burning fossil fuels, such as coal and oil.
 The heat energy from the burning fuel heats up water.
 When the water boils, it becomes steam, which flows through a pipe into a turbine (a wheel with blades).
 As the turbine spins from the steam, it turns a generator (a spinning magnet) that unbalances the charges in nearby atoms and produces a current of electricity.
 The electrical current flows through protected wires to our house.